Az19mi97/dalilgo-app/README.md

 # Project - DalilGo App

-DalilGo is a mobile application designed to help users search and scan products for E-numbers in a quick and convenient way.
-The app offers both free and premium experiences, allowing users to choose the level of functionality they want.
+DalilGo is a mobile application designed to help users quickly and conveniently search for and scan products for E-numbers.
+The app provides both free and premium experiences, allowing users to choose the level of functionality they want.

+With DalilGo, users can not only identify E-numbers but also see whether each E-number is suitable for vegans or vegetarians.
+The app provides a detailed overview of each searched or detected E-number and offers a complete summary when multiple E-numbers are detected from a single image or via live scanning with the Smart Camera Overlay feature.
+This makes it easy to assess the overall suitability of a product at a glance.

 - DalilGo is planned to be available only on Android devices.